Bureau of Indian Affairs, Interior.

 C. Inspection Rights.
 All premises on which liquor is sold, consumed, possessed, or distributed shall be open for inspection by the Tribal Council or its designee at all reasonable times for the purpose of ascertaining whether the rules and regulations of the Tribal Council and this Ordinance are being complied with.

 D. Hearings and Appeals.
-Violations of this Ordinance shall be deemed a civil offense against the Nation.
+Violations of this Ordinance shall be deemed a Start Printed Page 4434civil offense against the Nation.
 Civil actions by the Nation against violators may proceed in hearings initiated and held by the Nation's Tax Commissioner or other hearing officer designated by Tribal Council.
 Any such civil proceeding shall comply with all due process requirements of the Indian Civil Rights Act.
 The Tax Commissioner or the designee may impose penalties, damages, costs, taxes and attorneys' fees and take any other actions reasonably necessary to carry out this Ordinance.
 Liabilities imposed under this Ordinance shall be a lien upon the violator's property located on the Reservation until paid and may be enforced and executed upon through the Tribal Court.
 Orders issued hereunder may be appealed to Tribal Court and considered under the arbitrary and capricious standard of review.

 Section 10.
-Sales of Liquor Back to Top
+Sales of Liquor

 A. License Required.
 Sales of liquor on the Reservation may only be made at businesses which hold a Santee Sioux Nation Liquor License.